Dew, Frost, Smog, Mist, and Fog:

 The outer cold surface of the glass brings the temperature of the air in contact with the surface down below dew point and extra moisture gets deposited on the outer wall of the glass.

-When the dew point is below freezing point, under above mentioned conditions, the condensation of extra moisture takes place in the form of very minute particles of ice crystals.
+When the dew point is below freezing point, under the above-mentioned conditions, the condensation of extra moisture takes place in the form of very minute particles of ice crystals.

 It is called frost.

-In this process, the air moisture condenses directly in the form of tiny crystal of ice.
+In this process, the air moisture condenses directly in the form of a tiny crystal of ice.

 This form of condensation is disastrous for standing crops such as potato, peas, pulses, grams, etc.

-It also creates problems for road transport system.
+It also creates problems for the road transport system.